Makerhub3D/stl_parser/README.md

 # STL Parser

-A Gem for calculating the bounding box and volume for an STL file.
+A ruby gem for calculating the bounding box and volume for an STL file.

 ## Installation
-gem install stl_parser
+bundle install stl_parser

 ## Usage